25 of the Most Unique Things to Do in Boston According to Local Experts

 Nope, you’re not in Einstein’s futuristic lab, but it sure feels like it if you go inside the room where the world’s largest insular Van de Graaff generator is located.

 The Boston Museum of Science contains many interesting exhibits, but an up-close look at energy in action is arguably one of the most fascinating.
 The Van de Graaff generator is a colossal contraption that contains an average of two million vaults that surge through the 40-foot-high machine.
+Seeing this with your two eyes is one of the coolest things to do in Boston this weekend.

 You can spend hours just standing in awe of the cracking displays of indoor lightning, so it makes sense that this generator remains the star of the museum’s Theater of Electricity.